The Sound of Salvation

 His chest ached and moisture he refused to call tears gathered at the corners of his eyes.
 He'd already spent too many hours crying, wanting to change something that would never be changed.
 He'd had ten years to get used to being human-you'd think he'd have stopped blubbering about it at this point.
 But he'd yet to learn how to get over losing half of his soul.

 Over the years, Charlie had heard it all from his psychiatrist.
 It wasn't his fault.
-He had to embrace the grieving process-grieve for his wolf, grieve for the upheaval of his life.
-Well-meaning family members tried to soothe him, saying 'Things will get better' and 'You'll get over it eventually'.
+He had to embrace the grieving process—grieve for his wolf, grieve for the upheaval of his life.
+Well- meaning family members tried to soothe him, saying 'Things will get better' and 'You'll get over it eventually'.
 But none of them got it.
 None of them understood.

 Ever since his kidnapping and torture at the hands of that psycho, Adam Broyles, he'd felt as though he were a shadow of his former self.

 The sound of a howl came from the tree line across the meadow.
-Charlie didn't recognise the voice, but it sounded a little mournful.
+Charlie didn't recognize the voice, but it sounded a little mournful.
 Somebody from the pack was having a bad night.
 He wouldn't disturb them, and he hoped whoever it was would stay on their side of the clearing.
 Maybe he should leave?
-He really didn't feel like running into a member of the pack-those situations were always awkward.
+He really didn't feel like running into a member of the pack—those situations were always awkward.

 He had nothing in common with them anymore.

 Another howl went up and Charlie wished he knew who it belonged to.
-Part of him itched with the need to offer comfort, but that would mean slipping back into the character he portrayed to the public that good old Charlie was back to normal, and frankly he was too damned tired to deal with that.
+Part of him itched with the need to offer comfort, but that would mean slipping back into the character he portrayed to the public that good old Charlie was back to normal, and frankly, he was too damned tired to deal with that.

 "It's not nice to spy on people," he called out.

 Nothing happened.
 Maybe whoever it was didn't want to be bothered either and had run off.
-Charlie spun back around and made his way through the meadow towards the dirt road that would take him back to his house.
+Charlie spun back around and made his way through the meadow toward the dirt road that would take him back to his house.
 He'd turned a corner when a cloud passed over the moon, darkening the pack lands.
 He shivered and goosebumps sprouted up all along his forearms.
 Charlie rubbed his arms and looked around him, suddenly wary.
 It felt as though he was being watched.

 It's nothing.
 Your paranoia is kicking in again.
 You're perfectly safe on the pack lands.
 Then again, you thought you were safe under the bleachers at school, too.